angelo-carlino/angelo-carlino.github.io/index.md

   + multiobjective optimal control
   + stochastic models
 - Water-energy nexus
+- Modelling and simulation for water resources systems

 ## Work experience
 I worked as a research assistant in the field of limnology studying the bacterial layer in lake Cadagno, Switzerland.